Compatible with:

 A one dimensional array of numbers specified with empty brackets.

-Received bytes will be stored in sequential elements of the array starting with the first.
+Received bytes will be stored in sequential elements of the array starting with

 Example: I2C READ &H6F, 0, 3, ARRAY()